Your only source for official Village information.

 Brewster Environmental Stewardship Project - Cleaning the NYC Watershed

-The Village of Brewster in cooperation with the East of Hudson Watershed Corporation and the office of New York City Environmental Protection (NYCEP) is constructing two Extended Detention Basins on land owned by NYCEP.
+The Village of Brewster in cooperation with the East of Hudson Watershed Corporation and the office of New York City Environmental Protection (NYCEP) constructed two Extended Detention Basins on land owned by NYCEP.
 The Extended Detention Basins also known as Retrofits will result in the removal of over 83 kg per year of Total Phosphorus from stormwater runoff.
-The Retrofits, known as the Tonetta Brook Retrofit on Railroad Avenue and the Wells Brook Retrofit on Marvin Avenue have been in the planning and design phase for about two years.
-Currently a construction contract has been awarded by East of Hudson Watershed Corporation to Brennan Construction to complete the projects.
+The Retrofits, known as the Tonetta Brook Retrofit on Railroad Avenue and the Wells Brook Retrofit on Marvin Avenue was in the planning and design phase for about two years.
 The projects entail the excavation of each detention basin and the re-routing of a number of existing stormwater drainage outlets to the main detention basins.
-The piping will require some street excavation and some parking area excavation to lay the new stormwater sewer mains.
-Both pedestrian and vehicular traffic will be affected by this construction which is expected to end by December of 2013.
-The significant Phosphorus reduction of NYC water supply is a further testament to Brewster’s vital role in the East of Hudson Watershed.
 As we begin the process of revising our Comprehensive Plan, Zoning Code, and anticipated development of an Urban Renewal Plan, we expect to continue building our reputation for environmental stewardship.
 These combined plans should deliver many characteristics of green building development as Brewster blossoms into a model community for the twenty-first century.

 Grant awarded to Brewster Police Department